wongzc/go-bloom-filter/README.md

     - check malicious URL
     - check if user have read a article
 - advantage
-    - fast and memory efficient ( u just need 1 array to save so many thing!)
+    - fast and memory efficient ( just need 1 array to save so many thing!)

 - formula
     - m: bit array size